kmnahidulislam/pingjob-v2/replit.md

   - System prevents auto-assignment conflicts by using separate manual assignment table
   - Admin can select specific jobs and candidates for targeted assignments
-  - Clean separation between user-submitted applications and admin-managed assignments ✅ **Application System Fully Fixed** (August 13, 2025) - Resume upload and application creation working:
+  - Clean separation between user-submitted applications and admin-managed assignments ✅ **Auto-Assignment System Completely Disabled** (August 13, 2025) - Resume upload now creates only single applications:
-  - Removed problematic database schema columns causing insertion errors
-  - Fixed authentication middleware with proper session persistence
-  - File upload accepts PDF, DOC, DOCX, and TXT formats with proper validation
-  - Single application creation working without auto-assignment conflicts
-  - Resume files properly uploaded and accessible via correct URLs
-  - Application creation returns success response with application ID
+  - Removed all auto-assignment code from both main and pingjob-essential application modals
+  - Fixed success messages to show simple confirmation instead of "applied to 100+ jobs"
+  - Eliminated conflicting code that was creating multiple applications from single resume upload
+  - Application system now creates exactly one application per job as requested by user
-  - **FINAL CLEANUP**: Deleted 3000+ broken applications with missing resume files
+  - Deleted thousands of broken applications through multiple cleanup operations
-  - System now only contains applications with valid, accessible resume files
+  - Resume upload/download system functional with proper file validation
+  - Auto-assignment feature will be implemented as separate feature in future

 ## User Preferences
 Preferred communication style: Simple, everyday language.